 Bobby Caina Calvan, a Washington D.C.–based freelance reporter, chairs the MediaWatch committee.
 He is currently the lead reporter for the Heartland Project, a yearlong Nebraska-based reporting fellowship funded by the Ford foundation to promote coverage of communities of color and the gay and lesbian communities.
 He previously worked in the Boston Globe’s Washington bureau, covering Congress and the 2012 presidential race.
 He has also reported on the federal health care law for the Sacramento Bee and covered the war in Iraq for McClatchy Newspapers.
 Among other highlights of his career: covering baseball’s 2010 World Series, when the San Francisco Giants triumphed over the Texas Rangers.
 Follow him @CalvanBobby and @BobbyCalvan.
 Email him at Calvan.MediaWatch@gmail.com.

-Chris Casquejo is currently a freelance reporter for the nationally syndicated First Business News, a half-hour daily television show in Chicago.
+Chris Casquejo is a regional correspondent for CCTV America based in Seattle.
 Previously, Chris covered state politics for seven network affiliated stations in Florida, including WFLA in Tampa and WPTV in West Palm Beach.
 He’s worked as a general assignment reporter at stations in Kentucky, Illinois, Indiana and Michigan.
 Chris was born and raised in Detroit.
 He attended Northwestern University’s Medill School of Journalism in Evanston, IL.

 Jonathan Choe is a general assignment reporter for KMSP FOX 9 in Minneapolis.
 Prior to Choe’s current stint in Minneapolis, he served as an adjunct professor for Columbia College Chicago’s Journalism Department.
 He also worked as a general assignment reporter in Chicago for Tribune Co.’s CLTV, WCIA-3 CBS in Champaign, IL and was a writer at NECN and WHDH NBC in Boston, MA.
 Choe received his undergraduate degree in broadcast journalism from Boston University’s College of Communications.
 He’s currently a student liaison for the Asian American Journalists Association’s Minneapolis chapter and also served as co-president of the New England Chapter.